 Rob: I wouldn’t want to do that either.
 Paul, you and I are in total agreement.

 Paul: Bogle and Buffet and a lot of really smart, famous people agree with that position on gold.
 But, what we do want is to find the asset classes that historically have done better than the S&P 500 that, when combined with the S&P 500, keep it within the risk people expect from the S&P 500.
 I didn’t throw growth out entirely.
 You may or may not ask this question but a question that is often asked is, “If growth is this bad, why have it in there?”
 Here’s why you want it in there, particularly for people like me.
 If there is a collapse—and I’m talking about a serious bear market, growth companies are less risky than value companies.
 That’s important.
 So yes, we have the S&P 500 in there.
 We’d make more if we didn’t.
 Yes, we have IFA in there, that’s the international equivalent of the S&P 500 and we’d make more if we didn’t.
 But that’s only 20 percent of the equity portfolio because they’ve got these little 10 percent pieces.
-It’s not like it’s overwhelming the portfolio but it is there to stand up in the catastrophic situation.
+It’s not like it’s overwhelming the portfolio but it is there to stand up in a catastrophic situation.

 Rob: That’s interesting.
 It brings me to the next question.
-How should someone use the data you provide in your buy and hold portfolio to actually make investing decisions?
+How should someone use the data you provide in your buy-and-hold portfolio to actually make investing decisions?
 One thing I’ve noticed, you gave a good reason why you want some growth in your portfolio.
 However, you do show portfolio 8 which, other than the 10 percent in emerging markets, is all value.
 Large-cap value, small-cap value.
 International large-cap value and international small-cap value.
 Then emerging markets.
 It basically has no growth or very little growth.
 Is that portfolio there just to sort of show the outcome?
 Or do you actually think some folks might do well to follow?

 Paul: Oh, I absolutely believe it’s something some folks should follow.
 I wrote an article about how to turn $3,000 into $50 million.
 The idea is, you put money away for a newborn child.
 The money is there whether it’s $3,000 once or $365 each year for 21 years.
 As it grows and the kid starts earning money, you siphon off money from that account (that’s been growing) and put it into a Roth IRA until the money runs out.
 That money just continues to grow.
 Then the money is put into small-cap value.
 Is that appropriate for a newborn child where you’re investing for 65 years from now?
 Absolutely!
 All I have to do is look at all the 40-year periods and say to the extent that you tell me it’s smart to put money into the S&P 500 for the long term, I have to conclude it’s even smarter to put it into small-cap value as an asset class.
 Not just any individual company, but as an asset class.
 In this particular case, as you mentioned, it’s big value and small value.
 It’s US value and international value.
 And it’s also emerging markets.
 If you look at these emerging market funds, they’re very value-oriented.
 So, if I have a Roth IRA, it’s invested this way.
 It’s all value.

 Paul: I’m 73.
 It’s not from my life.
 It’s money that’s for the next generation or maybe the next generation after that.
 Let’s say one of your listeners has got a portfolio within their 401k.
 And let’s say they don’t have a lot of small-cap in their portfolio.
-They don’t have a lot of value in their portfolio and the certainly don’t have it in the international markets, so they might go do an IRA.
+They don’t have a lot of value in their portfolio and they certainly don’t have it in the international markets, so they might go do an IRA.
 And they might use this, all-value portfolio as a place to put some money.
 They might be putting away $15,000 in that well-diversified portfolio but what’s the impact of then having this $5,000 or $5,500 a year to put away in, hopefully, a Roth IRA?
 Yes, it’s appropriate.
 And, by the way, in the bulk of my buy and hold, it’s there but it’s also there along with the growth.
 I want people to see that it may be the value part of your portfolio—even if it’s only 10 percent, it may be doing the best job—working the hardest.
 I recently saw a question, “Is your money working hard for you?”
 Well, here’s an answer to a question we should all be asking as well as, “Should I have some investments in my portfolio that are working harder?”
 I have always believed, there’s a chance that if you work harder, you make more.
 You and I both know we’re ‘early risers’, right?

 Paul: That’s not something I learned in retirement.
 I mean, I was up at 4:30 this morning because I used to get up at 4:30 in the morning when I was working.
 So, I think value works harder.
 But, if somebody is afraid of value, that’s fine.
 I don’t have any problem with that.
 They can maybe only make it a small part of their portfolio and just have it there to increase their return a little.
 But, as you noted from this table, a change from 9.7 to 9.9 added another $600,000.
 Even a change from 10.3 to 10.4 added about $400,000 or so.
 Every little one-tenth of one percent is worth fighting for and we have to fight hard.
 I don’t have to fight hard because I’m old and have plenty of money.
 I over-saved before I ever retired.
 But young people today who may not have Social Security, who may not have a pension, whose parents may not leave them anything, they need to make everything do the best that it can without doing anything stupid.
 My favorite Warren Buffett quote is; To be a success, you only have to do very few things right, as long as you don’t do too many things wrong.
 I want to focus on both in my educational material.